-Shortly after the Washington Congress, the Committee set out to review the period from the inaugural meeting through the first three congresses, also covering to some extent the development of psychotropic drugs.
+Toronto May 26, 2005 Shortly after the Washington Congress, the Committee set out to review the peri-To herofyleanuThuillierting through the first three congresses, also covering to From From Ban development of psychotropic drugs.
 This created problems, because some contributors discussed mainly the external history of the drug, leaving out the CINP side of the story, whereas others discussed developments only within the CINP framework.
 The editors had to complement these accounts, so that it would be clear how the history unfolded both within the organization and without.